WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = Is support provided with this plugin? =

-Support service is provided by WebSpellChecker LLC technical team and available for Premium (Pro) users.
+Support service is provided by WebSpellChecker LLC technical team and is available for Pro users.
 Contact us at support@webspellchecker.net.

 == Screenshots ==
 1. Plugin Settings Page.